Po Hing Fong

-Po Hing Fong is a street in Sheung Wan, Hong Kong.
-It is also a cul-de-sac.
+Po Hing Fong is a cul-de-sac in Sheung Wan, Hong Kong.

-In recent years, it has transformed into a new funky neighborhood in Hong Kong and nicknamed "PoHo" as more artists and interesting shops, such as bohemian cafés, boutiques and design studios, have moved in.
+In recent years, it has transformed into a funky new neighbourhood nicknamed PoHo, following an influx of artists and quirky shops, including bohemian cafés, boutiques, and design studios.

 History

-Po Hing Fong was an original site of one of the Tongmenghui Reception Centres, an anti-Qing revolutionary organisation led by Dr. Sun Yat-sen, to provide asylums for revolutionaries.
+Po Hing Fong was the original site of one of the Tongmenghui Reception Centres, an anti-Qing revolutionary organisation led by Dr. Sun Yat-sen, to provide refuge for revolutionaries.

-Chau Siu-ki, a prominent Hong Kong businessman used to own two houses at Po Hing Fong.
-Sir Cecil Clementi, the then Governor of Hong Kong, lived at one of Chau's houses when he was a civil servant.
+Chau Siu-ki, a prominent Hong Kong businessman, used to own two houses in Po Hing Fong.
+Sir Cecil Clementi, the then Governor of Hong Kong, lived in one of Chau's houses when he was a civil servant.

-On 17 July 1925 shortly before 9 a.m., an extensive wall behind the houses near the Caine Road-Ladder Street end undermined by the heavy rains of the past three days.
-The flood gave out and swept away seven houses on Po Hing Fong where 30 families inhabited.
-Nearly 80 people were killed in the disaster, among those were Chau Siu-ki and many of his family members.
-Chau Tsun-nin, Chau Siu-ki's son, miraculous survived, due to his having fallen from his bed under a table which supported the weight of the bricks.
-Chau Tsun-nin later became member of the Executive Council and Legislative Council of Hong Kong.
+On 17 July 1925, shortly before 9 a.m., an extensive wall behind the houses near the Caine Road-Ladder Street end of the street collapsed after having been severely undermined by the heavy rains of the previous three days.
+The ensuing flood swept away seven houses (collectively inhabited by a total of 30 families) in Po Hing Fong.
+Nearly 80 people were killed in the disaster – including Chau Siu-ki and many of his family members.
+His son, Chau Tsun-nin, miraculously survived after having fortuitously fallen from his bed under a table which supported the weight of the bricks.
+Chau Tsun-nin later became a member of the Executive Council and Legislative Council of Hong Kong.